 Welcome to the project "Remote Sensing Input for regional to global CO2 flux modelling" (RS-CCDAS).
+See Project Brochure.

-The Third Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) The Third Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) has shown that climate change will threaten the terrestrial biosphere's current function as a significant sink for man-made atmospheric carbon dioxide, leading to even more climate change (Prentice et al., 2001).
+The Third Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) has shown that climate change will threaten the terrestrial biosphere's current function as a significant sink for man-made atmospheric carbon dioxide, leading to even more climate change (Prentice et al., 2001).

 The key objective of this project is the use of Earth Observations in a state-of-the-art Carbon Cycle Data Assimilation System (CCDAS), in order to constrain the quantitative formulation of the processes regulating the terrestrial uptake of carbon.